galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 1: Selectionning one specific specy and showing all the data corresponding to it

-The first step of any Regional Gam data analysis is making sure to have one dataset of only one specific specy that wou will then be able to use.
+The first step of any Regional Gam data analysis is making sure to have one dataset of only one specific specy that you will then be able to use.

 > ### {% icon hands_on %} Hands-on: Quality control